thiagomoreira98/pluscode-typesense/README.md

 - Python 3.12 or higher
 - Poetry for dependency management
-- Docker and Docker Compose for Typesense
+- Docker and Docker Compose

 ## Installation